Southern Teachers is the premier placement agency for private schools in the South. And we need your help to complete our important mission!

-Are you interested in heloping teachers find great jobs?
-We are currently seeking to hire a placement counselor to our team in Charlottesville.
+Are you interested in helping teachers find great jobs?
+We are currently seeking to hire a placement counselor for our team in Charlottesville.
 Placement counselors recruit, interview, check references, and assist teachers through the entire hiring cycle.
 Click here to learn more.

 While we will post specific openings on this page, we would like to share information about our overall structure, because there might be other roles at Southern Teachers that are more suited to your abilities and experience level.
 If you have special talents that would advance the mission of Southern Teachers, please feel free to send your resume to the Carey Goodman, Director, Goodman@SouthernTeachers.com.
 Please specify which role intrigues you most.

 Our office staff continues to evolve based on many factors, including ongoing increases in both the number of member schools and candidates, the proven potential of current employees, our sharpening vision of the agency’s “ideal” size, and our expanding set of offerings.

 Our systematic plan for growth means that the number of staff members in each category of employees will increase over the next five years.